Healthcare service providers Envision, AmSurg to merge

-The deal comes at a time when consolidation among health insurers and hospitals is placing downward pressure on costs throughout the industry.
+The deal comes at a time when consolidation among health insurers and hospitals is placing downward pressure on costs throughout the healthcare sector.

-The merged entity, called Envision Healthcare Corp, would offer services from pre-hospital care to acute, post-acute and outpatient care, the companies said in a statement.
+The merged entity, to be named Envision Healthcare Corp, will cover a basket of services from pre-hospital care to acute, post-acute and outpatient care.

-Under the agreement, Envision shareholders will get 0.334 AmSurg share for each share held, the companies said.
-Envision shareholders would own about 53 percent of the combined company, with AmSurg investors holding the rest.
+Envision shareholders will get 0.334 AmSurg share for each share held, the companies said on Wednesday.

 Envision shares fell 8 percent to $25.43 in extended trading, while AmSurg’s stock rose 1.6 percent to $78.73.

+After the transaction closes, Envision shareholders will own about 53 percent of the combined company, with AmSurg investors holding the rest.

-The combined company, to be headed by AmSurg Chief Executive Christopher Holden, will have an enterprise value of about $15 billion, based on Envision and AmSurg's share prices as of Tuesday's close.
+The combined company will have an enterprise value of about $15 billion, based on the companies’ Tuesday close.
+AmSurg Chief Executive Christopher Holden will lead the combined company.

 Reuters reported last week, citing sources, that the two companies were in advanced merger talks.

 Nashville, Tennessee-based AmSurg provides outsourced physician services to hospitals and other healthcare providers.
-It also operates more than 200 walk-in surgery facilities for patients who do not need overnight stays.
+It also operates more than 200 ambulatory, or walk-in, surgery facilities, which treat patients who do not need overnight stays.

-Envision, based in Greenwood Village, Colorado, also provides outsourced services, along with medical transportation services.
+Envision, based in Greenwood Village, Colorado, also provides outsourced services, along with services related to medical transportation.

 The deal is expected to result in synergies of $100 million within three years after it closes at the end of 2016, the companies said.